Apicurio/apicurio-registry/ui/ui-app/README.md

 `./init-dev.sh none`

 Note: the init-dev.sh script just copies an appropriate file from config/config-*.js to the right place.
-You can either specify `none`, `oidcjs`, or `oidcjs-rbac` as the argument to the script.
+You can either specify `none`, `oidc`, or `oidc-rbac` as the argument to the script.
 The choice depends on how you are running the back-end component.

 Start the development server